openaps/AndroidAPSdocs/docs/EN/Installing-AndroidAPS/setup-wizard.md

 You do this by confirming the setting.

-Please click the "ask for permission" button.
+Please click the "ASK FOR PERMISSION" button.

 ![image](../images/setup-wizard/Screenshot_20231202_125833.png)